zTgx/vectorless/README.md

 # vectorless

-This is a simple example of how to use Rust's vectorless feature.
+This is a simple example of how the vectorless library works.
 ```shell
 > Hello!
 How can I help you today?